LSU-UE4/UE5-Level-Design/double-jump/README.md

 ##### `Step 7.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Lets go to the folder where these generated shapes are kept.
-I deleted the two cubes and kept the jump platform.
-I then moved it to the **Meshes** folder.
+Delete the two cubes and keep the jump platform.
+Name it `SM_JumpPlatformLow`.` Move it to the **Meshes** folder.

 ![delete old meshes and move jump platform to mesh folder](images/moveSM.png)